nguyenngochuy91/Ancestral-Blocks-Reconstruction/images/README.md

 # Figures
 Enlarged figures from "Tracing the Ancestry of Operons in Bacteria" paper.
-You can download & zoom these figures using the Download button on the top right
+After clicking on each link below, you can download & zoom these figures using the Download button on the top right

 [Fig 1](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/tree/master/images/Fig1.pdf)